-I won’t get into the benefits of video marketing here, because we’ve covered it to death before, but in short:
+I won’t get into the benefits of video marketing too much here, because we’ve covered the benefits of video content before, but in short:

 - Video is the most engaging form of digital content, which means the people you’re trying to attract, are more likely to finish watching your video, than they are to read your blog post or text email.

 - Video communicates value and trust, giving your audience an opportunity to connect with your brand, and the people behind it, on a more meaningful level.